 - Keep your dog securely confined when outside in your yard.
 Dogs can become aggressive to passersby and may bite if they break out of the yard.

 - Supervise young children.
 Keep an eye on kids when they are around your dog, especially if they are visitors.
-Children who are unfamiliar with how to behave around dogs are most at risk.
+Children who are unfamiliar with how to behave around dogs are most at risk for bites.

 - Teach your kids about canine body language.
-A still, tense body, pulled-back ears, an intense stare, backing away and growling are all reasons to leave a dog alone.
+Tell children to leave dogs alone when they display signs like a still, tense body, pulled-back ears, an intense stare, backing away and growling.

 - Vaccinate.
 Make sure your dog is up-to-date on all vaccines, especially rabies.

-As a dog owner, it’s important to know the laws in your state regarding dog bites just in case an incident occurs with your dog.
-By showing compassion to the victim and behaving in a responsible manner, you can do a lot to reduce the impact of your dog’s behavior if he bites.
+As a dog parent, it’s important to know the laws in your state regarding dog bites just in case an incident occurs with your dog.
+In the meantime, training can help prevent future dog bites.
+Here’s how to find a great professional dog trainer for your pup.